mwat56/kaliber/README.md

 	# The host's IP port to listen to.
 	port = 8383

-	# Name of the optional logfile to write to.
-	# NOTE: a relative path/name will be combined with `datadir` (above).
-	logfile = /dev/stdout

 	# Password file for HTTP Basic Authentication.
 	# NOTE: a relative path/name will be combined with `datadir` (above).
 	passfile = ./pwaccess.db